Nahid3007/mesh2vtk/README.md

 # **mesh2vtk: FEM to VTK Converter** (still in development 🚧)

-`mesh2vtk` is a Python script that converts (currently focused) ANSYS Finite Element Model files into VTK Unstructured Grid (`.vtu`) files.
+`mesh2vtk` is a Python script that converts ANSYS Finite Element Model files (currently focused) into VTK Unstructured Grid (`.vtu`) files.
 This tool is designed for visualizing and analyzing FEM data in tools like ParaView.

 ---

 ## **Features**
 - Converts FEM nodes and elements to VTK-compatible formats.
 - Maps FEM node and element IDs to the `.vtu` file (optional).
-- Outputs in binary or ASCII format.
+- `.vtu` outputs in binary or ASCII format.

 ---